Arthur Read (footballer, born 1999): Brentford

 Read joined Championship club Brentford on 12 July 2019 to play in their B team, signing a one-year contract with the option of a further year, for a compensation fee.
 Having made 30 appearances and scored five goals in his first season with the B team, Brentford exercised the option to extend Read's contract in July 2020.
 He spent the entire 2020–21 season away on loan and departed when his contract expired.

 Stevenage

 On 10 September 2020, Read joined League Two club Stevenage on loan until the end of the 2020–21 season.
 He made 38 appearances, scored two goals and joined the club on a permanent contract at the end of the season.

 Colchester United

 On 3 January 2023, Read signed a two-and-a-half-year contract with League Two side Colchester United.

+York City

+On 26 June 2026, Read joined newly-promoted York City.